 “Now Main Street’s whitewashed windows and vacant stores

 Seems like there ain’t nobody wants to come down here no more They’re closing down the textile mill across the railroad tracks Foreman says these jobs are going boys and they ain’t coming back to your hometown”

 Bruce Springsteen (1984)

 (PS Thanks for stopping by.
 Click here to receive a free short story and a monthly-ish email summary of recent posts.)

 Sacrifice, betrayal, family secrets!
 A widower and young mother struggle to overcome their tragic pasts in a dying paper mill town.
 The Last Hoffman explores environmental issues, mental health & social isolation.

 Gwen Tuinman is a novelist, born and raised in rural southern Ontario.
 Fascinated by the landscape of human tenacity, she tells stories about people navigating the social restrictions of their era.
 Her storytelling is influenced by an interest in bygone days.
-Gwen lives in Whitby with her husband.
+Gwen lives in the Kawartha Lakes region with her husband.